tshepang/blog/content/arts/top music videos.rst

-   Excellently capturing an unexplained event which looks like some sort of chaos, causing looks of despair and wonder among the characters conecerned, some catching it on tv, some near the event... powerful.
+   Excellently capturing an unexplained event which looks like some sort of chaos, causing looks of despair and wonder among the characters concerned, some catching it on tv, some near the event... powerful.

 #. **Everything is Everything** (Lauryn Hill)